JonnyKong/scenario-ChronoSync/README.md

 ### Applying Patches

-After checking out the correct versions, you have to apply these two patches to ndnSIM and NFD:
+After checking out the correct versions, you have to apply these patches to ndnSIM and NFD:

 * `ndnSim_patches/ndnSIM.patch` (to `ns3/src/ndnSIM`)
 * `ndnSim_patches/NFD.patch` (to `ns3/src/ndnSIM/NFD`)